taylorplumer/taylorplumer.github.io/_posts/2019-12-10-liquid-democracy.md

   - Recommender Systems
 ---

-*This post is a work in progress (WIP) for exploring the use of recommender systems in liquid democracy.*
+*This post is a work in progress (WIP) for exploring the use of recommender systems in liquid democracy.
+Code repository and white paper forthcoming.*

 ## Abstract